Catholic Church in Bronx, NY

 We encourage you to read about our church on this website.
 This website tells a story of welcome of which we are very proud.
 Then come to Sunday Mass, If you do, I think you will understand what we mean when we say “Welcome.”
 We hope you will take up our invitation.

-Meanwhile, just remember: Welcome!
+Just remember: Welcome!

 God bless you!